Telford and Wrekin

 Overview ⁞ Telford and Wrekin in Shropshire combines the modern New Town of Telford with historic landscapes and industrial heritage.
 Telford itself has a large shopping centre, parks, and modern developments, while Ironbridge Gorge, a UNESCO World Heritage Site, preserves the birthplace of the Industrial Revolution with its iconic Iron Bridge and museums.
 Market towns like Newport add historic charm, while the Wrekin Hill provides a dramatic landmark with views across Shropshire.
 Rivers, woodlands, and rolling farmland surround the urban centre, creating a district of contrasts.

-The administrative boundary of Telford and Wrekin can be viewed on OpenStreetMap: District Boundary of Telford and Wrekin.
+The administrative boundary of Telford and Wrekin can also be viewed on OpenStreetMap: District Boundary of Telford and Wrekin.

 Key Facts about Telford and Wrekin